All comparisons

 What Is Easy Takeoffs?

 Easy Takeoffs is a simple, low-cost construction takeoff tool that runs in any browser on Mac, Windows, ChromeOS, Linux, and iPad.
 There is nothing to install.
 The interface is built around one job: measuring construction drawings.
-Upload a PDF, calibrate the scale (auto-detection reads it from PDF metadata for most drawings), and start measuring with linear, polyline, polygon, rectangle, circle, freehand, count, and angle tools.
+Upload a PDF, calibrate the scale (auto-detection reads the printed scale on most drawings, with AI for scanned sheets), and start measuring with linear, polyline, polygon, rectangle, circle, freehand, count, and angle tools.
 Snap to lines and corners on the drawing for precision.
 Apply built-in material templates to turn measurements into drywall sheets, concrete cubic yards, paint gallons, or any custom formula you write.
 Browse the community library for trade-specific templates other contractors have shared.
 Group your measurements with color coding and sub-groups, export to annotated PDF or CSV with material totals included, and share read-only links anyone can open without an account.

 Why Contractors Switch from Bluebeam Revu